 T = Tf° – Tf = Kfm

 The terms Tf° and Tf refer to the freezing-point temperatures of the pure solvent and the solution, respectively.
-The term “m” indicates the molality of the solution, which is defined as the number of moles of solute per 1000 g of solvent.
+The term “m” indicates the molality of the solution, which is defined as the number of moles of solute per 1,000 g of solvent.
 This quantity is used, rather than molarity, because it is not temperature dependent.
 The constant, Kf, is referred to as the freezing-point-depression constant and is dependent only upon the solvent.
 The change in temperature is also dependent upon the number of solute particles in solution — the more particles present, the larger the change in temperature.

 For this reason, the previous equation is sometimes written as: